htn-dev/AWS/Developer-tools/CodePipeline/Readme.md

-In this lab, we will create a Continuous Integration/Continuous Delivery pipeline using AWS, and then use that pipeline to deploy a new version of our website automatically.
+Create a Continuous Integration/Continuous Delivery pipeline using AWS, and then use that pipeline to deploy a new version of our website automatically.
 We'll implement this with AWS CodeStar, a frontend tool that will automatically configure AWS CodeCommit, AWS CodeBuild, AWS CodeDeploy, and AWS CodePipeline.